FreeLinX/src/README.md

 `rootfs/` is the layout template.
 The scripts under `scripts/` stage it into a build tree and, later, install userland into it.
 The build validates the host, loads a config file, and reports what it can and cannot do.
-Nothing in here is runnable code yet — no kernel, no toolchain binaries, no userland.
-Those come from other repos, and the build says so instead of pretending they exist.

 ## What each piece is